Enricrypto/Enricrypto/README.md

 - 👋 Hi, I’m @Enricrypto
-- 👀 I’m interested in blockchain
+- 👀 Interested in programming, full-stack development and blockchain.
-- 🌱 I’m currently learning Javascript and Solidity
+- 🌱 Currently learning Javascript, Phyton and React JS.
-- 💞️ I’m looking to collaborate on any projects in HTML and Javascript
+- 💞️ Looking to collaborate on any Front-end projects.
 - 📫 How to reach me ...

 <!---